 In North Carolina, the past three presidential contests have been decided by an average of 2 percentage points.

 The state will once again be among the most important in the 2020 election cycle.
 The Republican National Convention is here this summer, and candidates are already flowing through Charlotte.
-Last Friday, it was President Trump at CPCC.
-This Friday, it’s Bernie Sanders at the Blumenthal Performing Arts.
-Joe Biden’s sister and longtime adviser, Valerie, is in Charlotte today to kick off early voting.
-Tom Steyer’s been here already.
+This month, President Trump, Bernie Sanders, and Tom Steyer are among those that have visited Charlotte.

 Whatever your political preference, you live in a state where your vote matters.

 Are you registered to vote?
 Check here to confirm your eligibility and see your sample ballot.